fr4nsyz/fr4nsyz/README.md

 Honors Computer Science major @ UofA with a focus on systems programming, cybersecurity, and AI

-*Also it's fran-swa not fran-kois.
-I just can't be bothered to put an accent.
-Also I like the pure ascii look* :p

 ### Experience:
 - SDE Intern @ [IBM](https://www.ibm.com/ca-en)
 - Occasional Open source contributor to a bunch of cybersec projects such as [Falco](https://github.com/falcosecurity)